Shivam0712/Content_Retrieval_System/README.md

 We have 2 datasets for solving this problem:

 1. **Corpus:** Previous published Job Descriptions without the information of employers input.
-We need to extarct similar sentence from this corpus.(Size: 400k JD's)
+We need to extarct similar sentence from this corpus. **(Size: 400k JD's)**

 ![Image description](https://github.com/Shivam0712/PracticalApplication_SentenceEncoding/blob/master/Images/corpus.PNG)

 2. **Input-Output Pair** Previous published Job Descriptions with the information of employers input.
-We will use this to build and validate our system.(Size: 40k Pairs) few examples image
+We will use this to build and validate our system. **(Size: 40k Pairs)**

 ![Image description](https://github.com/Shivam0712/PracticalApplication_SentenceEncoding/blob/master/Images/Pair.PNG)